bramvrancken/SpELL-ULB.github.io/docs/colors.md

 # Colors

-!!! danger "All credits go to Barney Potter"
+!!! info "All credits go to Barney Potter"
     This page is a copy of Barney Potter's colors page.
 If in doubt of the right colors, ask him

-    _'And never use a rainbow color schema'~ Barney Potter_
+    _'And never use a rainbow color schema' ~ Barney Potter_

 Picking good colors is important for both scientific clarity and aesthetics.
 Poorly chosen colors may misrepresent data because of color palette artifacts, or make people disinclined to look at a figure because it is ugly.